funcnroll/repnote/README.md

 This app is designed as a **developer portfolio project** to demonstrate:

 - Clean and scalable React architecture
+- Explore data visualisation ideas related to workouts and performance Serve as a playground for experimenting with UI/UX and "playing" around with data and structure in a relaxed way
 - State management patterns with Redux
 - Local UI design via TailwindCSS
 - Data flow in medium-complexity fitness tools